DavideDiBuo/Brain_Tumor_Segmentation/README.md

-# Tesi-Progetto
+# Brain Tumors detection
-Let's see how it looks
+Let's see how it works
-Figo eh
-Seocndo cambiamento